 Instructional Methods:

-• Self-study modules based on an online curriculum hosted by the University of Arizona Center for Integrative Medicine (averaging 4 hours per week), typically done during senior year of residency
+• Self-study modules based on an online curriculum hosted by the University of Arizona Center for Integrative Medicine (averaging 4 hours per week), typically done during PGY-II and PGY-III year of residency

 • Opportunity for integrative medicine elective month